Jay Petherbridge

 Which productions have you most enjoyed being part of?

-I’d have to say either A1: Britain’s Longest Road, for being such a successful first series that it led to a recommission of 4 series in total and was hitting over a million viewers every day.
+I’d say A1: Britain’s Longest Road, for being such a successful first series that it led to a recommission of four series in total and was hitting over a million viewers every day.

 Anything that stands out about your career?